BYUCS452F2020/computer-builder/README.md

 Our priorities will be:

+1. Discuss and decide on back-end and front-end languages and frameworks.
-1. Research price and specs of computer components and categorize them into categories that users will be interested in. (cheap, fast, etc.)
+2. Research price and specs of computer components and categorize them into categories that users will be interested in. (cheap, fast, etc.)
+3. Confirm a choice for the SQL database, discuss needed information for entities, and begin construction.
+The idea so far is to have three tables (Users, Builds(Computer Build), and Components).
-2. Choose the No-SQL database type that will fulfill the issue of large amounts of usage.
+4. Choose the No-SQL database type that will fulfill the issue of large amounts of usage (DynamoDB, MongoDB, etc.).
-3. Implement the MVP/More priorities to follow.
+5. Implement the MVP.

 ### Finishing Note